nancysunnieli/bootleg-ebay/README.md

 To run the code:

 1. Change into the directory that contains the `docker-compose.yml` file.
 2. Run `docker-compose up`.
-Please wait until all the services are up.
+Please wait until all the services are up (this should take about a minute or two).
 3. If this is your first time running the system, you need to load in data to the database.
 Please run:

 ```